 Patrick Manu Patrick.Manu@uwe.ac.uk

-Professor of Innovative Construction and Project Management
+Professor in Innovative Construction and Project Management

 Nii Ankrah